cguintob/BTL_humidity_code/README.md

  indefinitely via the following:
 1. Define the variable "humidity" to be the humidity measured by the sensor.
 The definition accesses a function in `aht10` that measures the humidity.
-2. Define the variable "temperature" in the same way, but pass through the respective function the opposite boolean so that the measurements are separate.
+2. Define the variable "temperature" in the same way but pass through the respective function the opposite Boolean so that the measurements are separate.
 3. Print the values to the serial monitor.
 4. Get the next measurement after a certain number of ms (in our case, after 1000 ms).